-ADN vs. BSN Degree
+ADN vs BSN Degree

 Trying to decide whether to pursue an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) can be a difficult decision.
 Both degrees will qualify you to sit for the NCLEX-RN exam and to apply for licensure as a registered nurse.
 However, there are significant differences between the two.

-The most significant different between and ADN and a BSN is the time and number of credits required to complete each program.
+The most significant difference between an ADN and a BSN is the time and number of credits required to complete each program.
 An ADN typically takes 2 years to complete, while a BSN can take 3 to 4 years to complete.
-However, there are accelerated BSN degree programs for students who already have a bachelor's degree in an unrelated field.
-These programs can be completed in 1 to 2 years - the same amount of time it takes to complete an associates degree in nursing.
+However, there are accelerated BSN degree programs for students who already have a bachelor’s degree in an unrelated field.
+These programs can be completed in 1 to 2 years – the same amount of time it takes to complete an associates degree in nursing.

 Both degree programs have similar core curriculum: Pediatrics, Adult Health and Maternal and newborn nursing, Community health nursing, Psychiatric nursing, gerontological nursing, etc. However, a BSN program will typically include a lot more coursework in theory than an ADN, which focuses on basic skill development.
-A BSN program will also includec courses in nursing research, nursing informatics, and nursing technology.
+A BSN program will also include courses in nursing research, nursing informatics, and nursing technology.

 Surprising, the starting salaries for a registered nursing with an ADN or BSN is comparable.
 According to the Bureau of Labor Statistics, in 2010 the starting pay for a BSN holder was only $5,000 a year greater than that of a nurse with an ADN.
 However, many advanced nursing positions require a BSN.
 Registered nurses with a BSN will qualify for a variety of advanced nursing positions and career advancement opportunities not available to ADN holders.